patryk-czarnecki/Project-2-Automated-Testing---Cypress/README.md

 ### Types of Tests

 1. **Functional Tests**: To verify that each feature works according to the requirements.
-2. **Usability Tests**: To ensure the website is user-friendly and navigation is intuitive.

 ## Test Cases